bepitulaz/asepbagja.com/content/en/posts/introduction-to-functional-programming-in-javascript-part-2.md

 date: 2016-07-04
 cdn: 'header-on'
 tags: ["basic","functional programming","javascript","Programming"]
+categories:
+- Programming
+coverImg: "/blog-img/js-img.jpg"
 ---

-In [part 1](https://asep.co/introduction-to-functional-programming-in-javascript-part-1/), we had learned about two important concepts in functional programming paradigm: immutable data and pure function.
+In [part 1](/posts/introduction-to-functional-programming-in-javascript-part-1/), we had learned about two important concepts in functional programming paradigm: immutable data and pure function.
 Now, we will learn another important concept in functional programming, that is higher order function.

 According to Wikipedia, higher-order function is a function that does at least one of the following: